-dbcc upgrade_object returns a quoted identifier error if:
+dbcc upgrade\object returns a quoted identifier error if:

-- The compiled object was created in a pre-11.9.2 version with quoted identifiers active (set quoted identifiers on). - Quoted identifiers are not active (set quoted identifiers off) in the current database.
+- The compiled object was created in a pre-11.9.2 release with quoted identifiers active (set quoted identifiers on). - Quoted identifiers are not active (set quoted identifiers off) in the current database.

-To avoid this error, activate quoted identifiers before running dbcc upgrade_object.
-When quoted identifiers are active, you must use single quotes instead of double quotes around quoted dbcc upgrade_object keywords.
+To avoid this error, activate quoted identifiers before running dbcc upgrade\object.
+When quoted identifiers are active, you must use single quotes instead of double quotes around quoted dbcc upgrade\object keywords.

-If quoted identifier errors occur, use the set command to activate quoted identifiers, and then run dbcc upgrade_object to upgrade the object.
+If quoted identifier errors occur, use the set command to activate quoted identifiers, and then run dbcc upgrade\object to upgrade the object.